guywhorley/rails-faststart/integrating-rails-capybara-selenium.md

     config.include Capybara::DSL
   end

-### 5.0 "Turn On" Selenium/Firefox in the /spec/features/*_spec.rb files
+### 5.0 Enable Selenium/Firefox within the spec file

+You will need to *switch on* Capybara's Webdriver by modifying your *_spec.rb file as described in this below.

-For any specs requiring Selenium integration (you want a real instance of firefox to launch), place your test code within the /spec/features folder.
+For any specs requiring Selenium integration (you want a real instance of firefox to launch), place your test code within the /spec/features folder.<br>

-Setup the /spec/features/<your-file>_spec.rb as follows:
+Setup the */spec/features/<your-file>_spec.rb* as follows:<br>

 /spec/features/my_features_spec.rb
 require 'rails_helper'

-RSpec.describe "<YOUR-DESCRIBE-HERE>", :js => true do  # the :js => true 'turns on capybara selenium'
+RSpec.describe "<YOUR-DESCRIBE-HERE>", :js => true do  NOTE: ':js => true' 'turns on capybara selenium webdriver'

-	#example scenarios
 	scenario "login page is accessible and has email and password fields" do visit "http://localhost:3000/cujo/index"
 		expect(page).to have_field('email')